Frequently Asked Questions

 Chinese Herbal Medicine in another therapy which comes under the umbrella of “Oriental Medicine”.
 It has been practiced for at least 25 centuries and has a written history which still informs and inspires practitioners today.

 There are a few groups of people who Chinese Medicine might not be suitable for.
 This might include medical reasons, complex pharmacological issues, or perhaps issues around consent.
 For others it is really a case of finding a practitioner you feel comfortable and confident with and undertaking a consultation to see if your health issues can be addressed through Chinese Medicine and/or acupuncture.
 You will know if it is “right” for you if you respond favourably to the treatments within a reasonable time frame suggested by your practitioner.
-I also recommend you to follow my links to the professional bodies which will give you more detailed information.

 I would prefer that Doctors are kept fully informed as to all treatments being taken including TCM and self prescribed medications.